Meet the Plastics Training Academy Faculty and Instructors

 Mr. Johnson came to Penn State Behrend with eleven years of industry experience: as a project engineer in manufacturing and then design/development at Osram Sylvania Incorporated, located in Warren, Pennsylvania; and, earlier, as a lab technician at Chemical Process and Supply Company, Dunkirk, NY; and as a plating engineering for Torpedo Wire & Strip, Inc., located in Pittsfield, Pennsylvania.

-Mr. Johnson is the faculty coordinator for the Plastics Training Academy at Penn State Behrend.
-These training seminars are hosted through Community and Workforce Programs and serve the training needs of the plastics industry.
-He organizes the S.P.E.
-Injection Molding Conferences held at Penn State Behrend.
+Mr. Johnson is the director of the Plastics Training Academy at Penn State Behrend.
+He organizes and chairs the Innovation and Emerging Plastics Technology Conferences held at Penn State Behrend.

-Mr Johnson is the recipient of the Engineer of the Year Award, presented by the Injection Molding Division of the Society of Plastics Engineers, 2011; Member of the Year Award, presented by the Northwest Pennsylvania section of the Society of Plastics Engineers, 2011; 2009 Engineer of the Year Award, Society of Plastics Engineers Injection Molding Division, awarded at the Society of Plastics Engineers Annual Technical Meeting ANTEC; and Division Chair Award, Society of Plastics Engineers Annual Technical Conference ANTEC, May 2007.
+Mr. Johnson has been awarded Honored Service Member of the Society of Plastics Engineers, 2023; Member of the Year Award, presented by the Northwest Pennsylvania section of the Society of Plastics Engineers, 2011; Engineer of the Year Award, 2010, Society of Plastics Engineer Injection Molding Division; and Division Chair Award, Society of Plastics Engineers Annual Technical Conference (ANTEC), May 2007.
+Mr. Johnson has authored several papers on injection molding process control, which he has presented at ANTEC, winning a best paper award in 2013.

 Sean Tucker

-Sean Tucker is a graduate of the Penn State Behrend, with a B.S. in Plastics Engineering Technology.
-Sean has worked in the medical device industry for more than ten years in roles from process engineering, including design and development, maintenance management, production management, and quality/regulatory affairs.
+Sean Tucker is a graduate of Penn State Behrend with a B.S. in Plastics Engineering Technology.
+Sean has worked in the medical device industry for more than twenty years in roles from process engineering, including design and development, to maintenance management, production management, and quality/regulatory affairs.

 Sean has worked with various plastic processes, including injection molding, injection blow molding, injection stretch blow molding, extrusion, and thermoforming.
 He also has experience working with metal forming processes, casting processes, high-speed assembly, manual assembly, and bio-processing.

-Sean currently works as a Corporate Validation Manager for a leading international medical device company.
-In this capacity, Sean is responsible for the worldwide implementation of molding validation throughout the corporation as well as ongoing improvements in both process and molding validation for internal and external processes.
-He has been teaching courses internally on process and molding validation, as well as externally being the lead facilitator for validation for AdvaMed.
-Sean is a certified Master Molder III and a seasoned Six Sigma Black Belt.
+Sean has been working as a Senior Quality Manager for Intuitive since 2018.
+Prior to that, Sean worked as Corporate Validation Manager for Becton Dickinson, a leading international medical device company.
+In this capacity, Sean was responsible for the worldwide implementation of molding validation throughout the corporation, as well as ongoing improvements in both process and molding validation for internal and external processes.
+He taught courses internally on process and molding validation, as well as externally being the lead facilitator for validation for AdvaMed.
+Sean is certified Master Molder III and a seasoned Six Sigma Black Belt.

 Brian Young

-Mr. Brian Young is associate professor of Plastics Engineering Technology at Penn State Behrend.
+Mr. Brian Young is an associate professor of engineering in the Plastics Engineering Technology department at Penn State Behrend.
 He received both a B.S. in Plastics Engineering Technology in 1995 and an MFGSE, Master's in Manufacturing Engineering in 2005, from Penn State Behrend.
 Prior to his employment at Penn State Behrend, he worked for Omni Plastics and as an adjunct faculty member in our plastics program from 1996-2001.
 Mr. Young came to Penn State Behrend with sixteen years of industry experience.

 Mr. Young is a member of the Society of Plastics Engineers (S.P.E.) and the American Society for Engineering Education.
 He was awarded the College Teaching Workshop Certificate from Penn State Behrend's Center for Teaching and Educational Technologies in 2006.
 Mr. Young also received the Council of Fellows Excellence in Teaching Award in 2007.